zzr2311559/zzr2311559_python/README.md

-method:A method is an action that Python can preform on a piece of data.
+method: A method is an action that Python can preform on a piece of data.
 Every method is followed by a set of parentheses, because methods often need additional information to do their work.
 That information is provided inside the parentheses.
 The title() function doesn’t need any additional information, so its parentheses are empty.

 *Tips* ：you can change a string to all uppercase or all lowercase letters like this: